 The service we provide is what is known as a leased line, running a dedicated fibre connection straight to your premises.
 This is a completely private connection, giving you exclusive access to the bandwidth and gigabit-plus connection speeds as well as fewer security risks.

 With all of those resources available just for you, our fibre leased lines are capable of delivering 10gb internet connections and faster.
 These business-grade connections are also symmetrical by design, providing equal download and upload speeds, and can guarantee 99.95% uptime, with 24/7, 365 service monitoring should any faults occur.

 Finally, to maximise the benefits of gigabit internet for your business, you also need on-site equipment to match the fibre cabling.
 This is something that M247 is able to advise on and provide as part of our dedicated to-the-premise gigabit internet service.

 Why choose M247?

 M247 recognises the need to improve business connectivity speeds to future proof your business and ensure high levels of productivity.
 Our ultrafast gigabit network offer speeds up to 10Gbps through fixed 1GB leased lines and wireless leased lines directly to your business.
-More and more businesses are upgrading to gigabit internet speeds as improved internet connectivity is essential for businesses wanting to grow and fully reach their potential.

 - Symmetrical, uncontended gigabit speeds up to 10Gbps